ENSIE & ESSWE Conferences

 ENSIE 6

-'The program of the ENSIE workshop on Wednesday June 25, also at Vilnius University, is as follows:
+'The program of the ENSIE workshop on Wednesday June 25, also at Vilnius University, was as follows:

 12:30–12:45: Welcome